mauritssilvis/darts/cli/java/README.md

 |       | T20 | T20 | T20 | T19 | T19 | T19 | D25 | D25 | D25 |   560 |
 ```

-Note that it doesn't matter in which order the first eight darts are thrown.
+It does not matter in which order the first eight darts are thrown.
 Therefore, each row of the table represents multiple checkouts.

 #### 2.1.2 Default parameters

 As was hinted at above, the `darts checkouts` subcommand has several default parameters.
-Specifically, when left unspecified, the following options are set:
+When left unspecified, the following options are set:

 - The [dartboard type](#the-dartboard-type): London.
 - The [check-in mode](#the-check-in-mode): any.